 The purpose of including the U-PID element in the (DMG) ADDTS Response frame is not clear (and the behaviour is underspecified).
 One use is so that a successful non-DMG ADDTS Response can distinguish “I’m OK with this U-PID” from “I don’t understand U-PIDs so I’ve just ignored that element in your request”.
 (The ability to indicate an alternative U-PID on failure is of dubious value, though.)

 There is some confusion about which elements are optional in DMG ADDTS.
 The list of SAP primitive items is incomplete in all the flavours of ADDTS.
+“No-LLC” is confusing as it could be understood as being something to do with EPD.

 Proposed changes:

+In Figure 9-549 change “No-LLC” to “LLC Header Removed”.

 Change from 1045.18, as follows:

-The No-LLC field is set to 1 to indicate that MSDUs do not contain the LLC (Logical Link Control) header over the WM.
+The No-LLC Header Removed field is set to 1 to indicate that MSDUs do not contain the LLC (Logical Link Control) header over the WM.
 It is set to 0 otherwise.

 The contents and corresponding size of the LLC Header Copy field isare specified in Table 9-244 (LLC Header Copy field size).